muadzyamani/ai-servo/documents/ai-servo-display.md

 **Latency**: There will be some latency (CLI input -> Python -> Ollama -> Python -> Arduino -> Motor moves).
 For simple open/close, this is fine.

+**Computer Vision and Machine Learning**: Use camera to detect a number of symbol that would then correspond to a particular action or command.

 # Log
 ## Servo Control Without Display